 In collaboration with the Purdue School of Engineering and Technology at Indianapolis, Marian University offers a dual degree program in engineering.
 In this program, students enroll at Marian University and earn a Bachelor of Science degree from Marian University and at the same time earn a Bachelor of Science in Engineering degree from IUPUI.
 Thus, completion of this program results in a degree from both institutions.
 All the general education, basic science, and some of the engineering courses are taken at Marian University.
 The specialty engineering courses are taken at IUPUI.
 Marian University offers offer six dual degrees: computer engineering (B.S.C.E.), electrical engineering (B.S.E.E.), energy engineering (B.S.E.En.), mechanical engineering (B.S.M.E.), motorsports engineering (B.S.MST.), and biomedical engineering (B.S.B.M.E.).
 These dual degree programs are designed to be completed over a five-year period.
-For more information, contact Dr. Jeffrey Carvell at 317.955.6504 or jcarvell@marian.edu.
+For more information, contact Jeffrey Carvell, Ph.D. at jcarvell@marian.edu or by phone at 317.955.6504.